cortex/gopass/README.md

 ## Install
 If you have go installed:
 `go get github.com/cortex/gopass`

+For building, you need to install the genqrc command from github.com/limetext/qml-go

 Pre-built binaries coming soon.

 This might work on OSX, but I haven't tried building it.

 Pull requests are very welcome!